nextpyp/pyp/docs/workshop/nysbc_day1.rst

     - Set ``Tilt-axis angle (degrees)`` to 85.3

-  * Click :bdg-primary:`Save` and the new block will appear on the project page

-  * The block is in the modified state (indicated by the :fa:`asterisk` sign) and is ready to be executed
+  * Click :bdg-primary:`Save` and the new block will appear on the project page.
+The block is in the modified state (indicated by the :fa:`asterisk` sign) and is ready to be executed

   * Clicking the :bdg-primary:`Run` button will show another dialog where you can select which blocks to run: